datagrok-ai/public/help/access/databases.md

 In some cases, users may need to enter filtering criteria as free text.
 To support this, Datagrok uses a search patterns feature that transforms free-text queries into proper SQL clauses on the server side.

-To use search patterns, set the input parameter's data type should be `string` (since the user will be enterig free text).
+To use search patterns, set the input parameter's data type should be `string` (since the user will be entering free text).
 Then, specify the actual data type in the `pattern` _option_.
 To reference the search pattern that will be used against the specified column, use `@<patternName>(columnName)`.

 For example, to allow users to enter a free text query for the "freight" column in a table, you can use the following code snippet: